Breakfast is calling you … pumpkin muffins with peanut and oats streusel.

 - 1/4 cup oats

 - 1 teaspoon cinnamon

 - 1/4 cup sugar

 - 1/4 cup finely chopped peanuts

 - For the streusel - In a medium bowl sift together the flour, oats, cinnamon, and sugar.
 Add the melted butter and mix until well blended.
 Set aside until you have muffin batter mixed together.

 - Sift together in a large bowl the flour, sugar, baking powder, baking soda, salt, and spices.
-In a small bowl slightly beat the egg and then add the butter milk, oil, and vanilla.
+In a small bowl slightly beat the egg and then add the pumpkin, buttermilk, oil, and vanilla.
 Once it mixed together add this to the dry ingredients.
 Mix until blended.